MrKatrish/portfolio_css/README.md

 ## Description

 Welcome to my portfolio!
 This project was developed as part of a bootcamp assignment to create a professional portfolio that caters to the needs of hiring front-end developers.
 My motivation for creating this portfolio was driven by the desire to establish a strong online presence and showcase my skills and projects to potential employers.
 Throughout the development of this project, I gained valuable experience in creating a responsive and visually appealing web design.
-I enhanced my understanding of HTML andCSS to implement smooth navigation, responsive layouts, and interactive features.
+I enhanced my understanding of HTML and CSS to implement smooth navigation, responsive layouts, and interactive features.

 ## Table of Contents